All About Manual Lensometer »

 Structures seen through a manual lensometer

-The Reticle (Graticule)
+The lensometer Reticle (Graticule)

-It helps to position the optical center of the lens in a correct area.
+It helps to position the optical center of the lens in the correct area.
 It also helps to mark and locate the major reference point in the case of prism (grounded or induced) prescription within the lens.

 It is green (or yellow) in color and appears when the device is switched on.
 It shows the position of the optical center of the lens.
 There is a ring of round dots at its center.

 The small dots represent the power orientation of the lens as the target rotates with the rotation of the lens.
 In the case of a toric lens, the round dots become small lines oriented in one direction.